wose/Strixel/README.md

 inspired by the amazing work done by
 [Petros Vrellis](http://artof01.com/vrellis/).
-Checkout his projects and take a look at [this video](https://vimeo.com/175653201) to get an idea what this software tries to accomblish.
+Checkout his projects and take a look at [this video](https://vimeo.com/175653201) to get an idea what this software tries to reproduce and accomblish.

 ## Current State
 :warning: very early stage / messy code